mkopciuszynski/arpes/docs/source/dev-guide.rst

 Installing an editable copy of PyARPES
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Install `rye <https://rye-up.com/>` to make an isolated environment for development.
+1. Install `uv <https://docs.astral.sh/uv/guides/projects/>` to make an isolated environment for development.
 2. Clone the respository

 .. code:: bash

    git clone https://gitlab.com/arafune/arpes

-3. Install libraries to develop PyARPES with
+3. Make virtual environment in the cloned directory, and activate it.

-   ``rye sync``.
+4. Install libraries to develop PyARPES with

-4. After that, activate the .venv/ environment.
+   ``uv sync``.

 Tests (with coverage information)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~